Run the agent with a self-signed certificate

 - CA certificate(s) in

-.pemformat (This should contains the public key and signature of the CA certificate, you need put the root ca certificate and all your intermediate ca certificates into one
+.pemformat (This should contain the public key and signature of the CA certificate, you need put the root ca certificate and all your intermediate ca certificates into one

 - Client certificate in

-.pemformat (This should contains the public key and signature of the Client certificate)
+.pemformat (This should contain the public key and signature of the Client certificate)

 - Client certificate private key in

-.pemformat (This should contains only the private key of the Client certificate)
+.pemformat (This should contain only the private key of the Client certificate)

 - Client certificate archive package in

-.pfxformat (This should contains the signature, public key and private key of the Client certificate)
+.pfxformat (This should contain the signature, public key and private key of the Client certificate)